dk/Net-Eboks/README.md

 Prerequisites
 -------------

-1) You will need perl.
+1) You will need *perl*.
 For windows you'll need either strawberry perl from http://strawberryperl.com/ or cygwin's perl.

-2) Install this module by opening command line and typing 'cpan Net::Eboks'.
+2) Install this module by opening command line and typing `cpan Net::Eboks`.
 It will ask you if you want gtk3 modules.
 Short answer: yes for desktop, no for server (see below why).

 3) For each user, you will need to go through one-time registration through you personal NemID signature.
-Run eboks-authenticate that will ask your CPR, password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you allow the login by eBoks.
+Run `eboks-authenticate` that will ask your CPR, password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you allow the login by eBoks.
 If that works, the script will send that to the eBoks so it recognized your future